cseitrobi/Vision-based-Smart-Object-Delivery-System-for-Indoor-Environment/Readme.md

 Secondly, we moved to the facial_recognition folder from pi folder.
 We have a “Project.py” file.
 It includes the code for face recognition, QR code scan, servo motor’s operating code, RPI and Arduino combined working code.
 ![image](https://user-images.githubusercontent.com/10431781/155857494-a57d398d-5caf-4e4c-a49e-e1db5c8a4359.png)
 After executing this file from the terminal, one separate window will appear and ask for the authenticated face.
 After detecting the face, it’s ready to scan the QR code.
 Remember, there is a unique QR code for each person.
 If the wrong QR is scanned, the door will not open and the line following will be continued.

-5.8	Performance analysis

-We changed some configurations in the c code which we used in Arduino mega board and raspberry PI.
-After changing the configuration, we saw some changes in performance.
-In this section, these things will be discussed.

-5.8.1	Performance analysis of line follower robot

-Initially, we set the motor speed at 90.
-Though, the motor speed maximum can be 255.
-But if we slow the motor to 60 or 70, it can’t run because of the weight of the whole system.
-This object delivery system weighs 1.3 kilograms.
-If we set the motor speed to 100 or 150, the IR sensor could not read the sensor value so quickly, which did not work too.

-5.8.2	Performance analysis of PI camera

-           PIcamera has some lag issues, if we increase the resolution of the video output window, the response time of the camera output is too slow.

-5.8.3	Performance analysis of servo motor

-The servo motor can run well if it uses max, min pulse time.
-Otherwise, there has a jitter issue.